 Take a trip to the north east of Herefordshire and you will find Bromyard, a stones throw from the Worcestershire border.

 This colourful town beats to tune of its own drum and has become known as ‘The Town of Festivals’ due to the hard work it puts into creating events for both community and the visitor to enjoy.
-They’re not satisfied with just one or two, in fact it could be said that Bromyard has a festival for everything including Scarecrows, Town Criers, Hops, Jazz, Folk and would you believe marmalade!
+They’re not satisfied with just one or two, in fact it could be said that Bromyard has a festival for everything including Scarecrows, Town Criers, Hops and Folk.
 Annual highlights include Nozstock music festival and the Bromyard Gala where you can enjoy steam engines, vintage cars, craft stalls, livestock and many country show activities.

-Bromyard has a some wonderful accommodation from hotels, cosy B&Bs, luxury holiday houses including The Freeth and The Hyde on the Netherwood Estate, where you can also visit Pensons new restaurant, and even luxury treehouse retreats like Treeopia where you will be elevated up in an ash tree, with panoramic views across the woodlands and lakes and 5* facilities including underfloor heating!
+Bromyard has a some wonderful accommodation from hotels, cosy B&Bs, luxury holiday houses including The Freeth and The Hyde on the Netherwood Estate, where you can also visit Pensons new restaurant, the only Michelin Star restaurant in Hereford and even luxury treehouse retreats like Treeopia where you will be elevated up in an ash tree, with panoramic views across the woodlands and lakes and 5* facilities including underfloor heating!

 You will find plenty to entertain you in and around Bromyard.
 If you love to walk then get your boots out and explore two areas of outstanding national beauty, Bromyard Downs and Bringsty Common; 500 acres of common land with wonderful views.
 This is also great horse-riding country and there are several equestrian centres to saddle up at.